-Here at Jane White Tuition we love our overlockers!
-Read my ten top tips for buying an overlocker – helping you to make the right choice.
+,Here at Jane White Tuition we love our overlockers!
+Read our ten top tips for buying an overlocker – helping you to make the right choice for you.

 2. What’s your budget?

 From the entry level Janome to the top of the range Baby lock Gloria, there’s a model out there for you!